PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 ### Relationships

+Stop here, and have the Top run the **Setting up the Game** section before continuing.
 Each relationship has a die rating and a statement about how you feel about that person.
 If you are acting in accordance to how you feel you use the die in your pool, otherwise you use a d4 relationship die.
 The die rating represents how important the relationship is, good or bad, and how sure you are of how you feel about this person.

-You start with one relationship at d10, one at d8, two at d4 and the rest at d6
+You start with one relationship at d10, one at d8, two at d4 and the rest at d6.

+## Bottom Principles

+You are playing flawed individuals who often don't fully think things through when making decisions.
+You are encouraged to engage in toxic, manipulative, and self-destructive behavior in pursuit of your goals.
+Think of your Bottom as one of the main characters in queer drama TV show or movie with an ensemble cast.

 ## Rolls